drips-network/app/src/blog-posts/octant-teams-up-with-drips-to-fund-its-dependencies.md

 ---
 title: 'Octant Teams Up with Drips to Fund its Dependencies'
-date: '2023-11-21'
+date: '2024-01-18'
 coverImage: '/assets/blog-images/octant-drips.jpeg'
 coverImageAlt: 'Octant and Drips illustration'
 excerpt: We are pleased to announce that Octant is the second organization to commit to fund its critical software dependencies with Drips.
 ---

-Octant, a community-driven platform for experiments in decentralized governance that reward participation, has committed a total of 23.2 ETH (approximately $42k) to fund its critical software dependencies with Drips.
+Octant, a participatory public goods funding platform, has committed a total of 23.2 ETH from its first two public goods funding rounds (approximately $59k) to fund its critical software dependencies with Drips over the next 3 months.

-[Octant](https://octant.build/) & [Drips](https://drips.network/) share a commitment to strengthening the open-source ecosystem, and we couldn’t be more thrilled to partner with the Octant team.
+[Octant](https://octant.build/) & [Drips](https://drips.network/) share a commitment to strengthening the open-source ecosystem, and we’re thrilled to partner with them.
+James Kiernan, Head of Community & Partnerships at Octant, shared that his team sees the inherent value in funding its dependencies through Drips, and that Octant’s use of Drips is a testament to its effectiveness and reliability.

 # Octant is Dripping 💰 to 4 Critical Projects